 4. Improved Design in Concierge and Outpatient Facilities

-Satellite healthcare offices and smaller medical facilities are easing the load on hospitals by providing a convenient option for regular examinations, minor medical care, and outpatient services.
-By “outsourcing” such activities to these satellite offices, hospitals are able to focus on patients with more severe medical issues and improve their patient flow.
+Satellite healthcare offices and smaller medical facilities ease the load on hospitals by providing a convenient option for regular examinations, minor medical care, and outpatient services.
+By “outsourcing” such activities to these satellite offices, hospitals can focus on patients with more severe medical issues and improve patient flow.

 Interior design for medical offices, healthcare facilities, and even pharmacies like CVS, is helping to improve the customer experience.
 Examples range from basic informational signage to innovative concepts such as the Minute Clinic.